 While braided line has numerous advantages, keep in mind that it doesn’t stretch much, if at all, and has a slick texture.
-The lack of stretch and slick texture can make tying fishing knots with braided line more challenging due to the fact that some of the common fishing knots tend to slip out if they are connected with braid versus monofilament or fluorocarbon line.
+The lack of stretch and slick texture can make tying fishing knots with braided line more challenging due to the fact that some of the common fishing knot tend to slip out if they are connected with braid versus monofilament or fluorocarbon line.

 Some anglers prefer to use braided fishing line, and tie braided line knots, when ice fishing in deep water during the winter season due to the fact that braid can help you set the hook more strongly.
 Nevertheless, braided line is more visible, so it’s not the best choice for fishing in clear, shallow water.

-When you use the best fishing knots for braided line, you are much less likely to see your knots slip and more likely to increase your catch rates.
+When you use the fishing knots for braided line, you are much less likely to see your knots slip and more likely to increase your catch rates.
 Some knots for braided fishing line are usually used for connecting your fishing line to your leader, and others are used for linking your line or leader to your hook or fishing lure.
 When freshwater fishing in areas where there is heavy vegetation, for example, numerous bass anglers will connect braided fishing line straight to the hook or lure so that it’s easier to pull through the weeds.

 - Double Uni-Knot